Jakuko99/effectb/README.md

 | movie | movie [movie/series] | title | Returns overview of movie or series |
 | actor | actor [name] | name | Sends basic info about actor or actress with their filmography |
 | say | say [message] |message | Translates given message to TTS audio file and plays it. |

+## Issues to resolve
+- Code optimalization and stability improvements
+- Command bug fixes
+- Update other cogs